oorrppp2/Particle_filter_approach_6D_pose_estimation/README.md

-# CPN: Better Initialization for a Particle Filter in 6D Object Pose Estimation
+# 6D Object Pose Estimation using a Particle Filter with Better Initialization

 ## Requirements
  * __CMake >= 3.17__